-Kim Tae Hee and Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!
+Kim Tae Hee And Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!

 Park Jin Young Sang To Kim Tae Hee and Rain At Their Wedding

-According to The Korea Herald, the head of JYP Entertainment, Rain’s former agency, sang to the couple at the ceremony.
+According to the Korea Herald, the head of JYP Entertainment, Rain’s former agency, sang to the couple at the ceremony.

 Park Jin Young reportedly sang “Only You,” a song that he had written as a tribute to his own wife.